Darkcast/tids/README.md

 ## Description

-"The `tids.sh` script helps you enable Touch ID for sudo commands on macOS, providing secure fingerprint authentication as a convenient password replacement for elevated privileges."
+The `tids.sh` script helps you enable Touch ID for sudo commands on macOS, providing secure fingerprint authentication as a convenient password replacement for elevated privileges.

 ## Requirements